 How fast do they work and how long do they last?

-There are some subtle differences between the two here.
-This is important if you are using them before getting on a plane, having a root canal, or getting into an MRI scanner.
+There are some subtle differences between the two here too.
+This is important to remember if you are using them before getting on a plane, having a root canal, or getting into an MRI scanner.

 What about cost?